angular/flex-layout/README.md

 With Responsive configurations, DOM elements can be adjusted [for layout-directions, visibility, and sizing constraints] based on specific viewport sizes (desktop or mobile devices) and orientations (portrait or landscape).

 > Of course, these configuration can be specified in the CSS.
-Flex-Layout, however, makes it super easy and intuitive to specify these configurations in the HTML layer as HTML element attributes.
+Flex Layout, however, makes it super easy and intuitive to specify these configurations in the HTML layer as HTML element attributes.

 <br/>